azerothcore/azerothcore-wotlk/pull_request_template.md

 <!-- First of all, THANK YOU for your contribution. -->

 ## licence consent:
-In the spirit of collaboration with other projects in the emulation scene, Azerothcore is planning a return to a GLP2+ license.
-Until this process is complete, we encourage all new PRs to authorize sharing on GPL-v2-based-projects.
+In the spirit of collaboration with other projects in the emulation scene, we encourage all new PRs to authorize sharing on GPL-v2-based-projects.

 - [X] I agree with sharing my contributions with GPL-v2-based-projects.